GoyaPtyLtd/BaseElements-Plugin/docs/FAQ.md

 **Plugin Paths Examples**

+To get an example of the sorts of paths that the plugin uses, use the **BE_SelectFile** function in the Data Viewer, and choose a file with a known path.
+This will return an example of the sort of path used by the function.

 Mac :
-/Users/John Smith/Documents/test.xlsx"
+/Users/John Smith/Documents/test.xlsx

 Windows :
 C:\Users\John Smith\Documents\test.xlsx

 Linux :
 /etc/hosts
-To get an example of the sorts of paths that the plugin uses, use the **BE_SelectFile** function in the Data Viewer, and choose a file with a known path.
-This will return an example of the sort of path used by the function.
-You can then adjust this path to suit whatever location you need, or to get an example of the difference between selecting a file on the desktop and running the **Get ( DesktopFolder )** function.

 **FileMaker Path Examples**

-    file:///Volumes/Clients/contacts.txt
-    file:///C:/Users/John%20Smith/Documents/test.xlsx
-    file:///etc/hosts
+Mac :
+file:/Volumes/Clients/contacts.txt
+filemac:/Volumes/Clients/contacts.txt

+Windows :
+file:/C:/Users/John%20Smith/Documents/test.xlsx
+filewin:/C:/Users/John%20Smith/Documents/test.xlsx

+Linux :
+file:/etc/hosts

 Note the consistency of the type of slash used, vs the difference in \ vs / in Windows/Mac.

-Conversion of paths between typesThe best way to convert paths is to use the native FileMaker functions ConvertFromFileMakerPath and ConvertToFileMakerPath.
+**Conversion of paths between types**

+The best way to convert paths is to use the native FileMaker functions **ConvertFromFileMakerPath** and **ConvertToFileMakerPath**.
 A "plugin" path is the same as the PosixPath for Mac or Linux, and the WinPath for windows operating systems.

     ConvertFromFileMakerPath ( $filemakerPath ; PosixPath ) //Convert FileMaker to Mac/Linux Plugin Path
     ConvertFromFileMakerPath ( $filemakerPath ; WinPath ) //Convert FileMaker to Windows Plugin Path ConvertToFileMakerPath ( $pluginPath ; PosixPath ) //Convert Mac/Linux Plugin Path to file://Mac path.
     ConvertToFileMakerPath ( $pluginPath ; WinPath ) //Convert Windows Plugin Path to file://Windows path.

+## BaseElements Plugin and threads

+The BaseElements plugin is currently thread safe as of version 4.0.4 for all functions.

+**If you're using older versions of the plugin prior to 4.0.4**

+In previous versions of the plugin, an instance of the plugin had a single store of temporary storage that it was using during and in between operations ( things like storing the SMTP settings before the send, or the HTTP headers before a call ).

+Because of this, if you're running two instances of the plugin on a single machine, they can interfere with each other and step on each other's toes in terms of threads and operations, and therefore cause issues.
+Again, running in this way is not documented or tested, and is not recommended.

+If you're calling scripts via PSOS or Schedules that use the BE plugin, we recommend that you do this in a way that limits the scripting to one process at a time.
+So either you a system to flag when other processes are active and pauses until the flag is cleared.
+Or you run a single process via schedule, that repeats and waits for a queue of "event" records to process.
+Each one can be different actions to run, but they run in sequence as they come in.

+Either of these methods work to keep the plugin to a single instance, and therefore reduce the dependency issues that may come up and so prevent crashes or other issues.

+Upgrading to version 4.0.4 will negate the need for any of these precautions.